addaguob/healthcare-python-dev/README.md

 - Install the prompt-engineering framework and supporting files
 - Create a CLAUDE.md file if it doesn't exist
 - Provide helpful next steps and available resources

+Note: In non-interactive mode, existing files are skipped by default; set FORCE_OVERWRITE=yes to overwrite.

 ## Recommended Technology Stacks